DorukBenli/DorukBenli/README.md

 - 👋 Hi, I’m @DorukBenli
 - 👀 I’m interested in coding and playing games.
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning C++, HTML, CSS and JavaScript
-- 💞️ I’m looking to collaborate on C++ related projects
+- 💞️ I’m looking to collaborate on C++ related projects.
 - 📫 How to reach me dorukbenli@gmail.com or dorukbenli@sabanciuniv.edu

 <!---